Sh3ldar/ad-weaponholster/README.md

 Can i add custom guns?
 Yes, just add them to underneath line 80 on weaponholster.lua

-# UPDATES:

-Now added multiple police job support qb-weaponholster/weaponholster.lua LINE 9 edit to fit your server.
+Can i use this with multiple police jobs?
+Yes (weaponholster.lua LINE 9)